Law of Large Numbers for continuous $N$-particle ensembles at fixed temperature: Introduction

 \subsection{Methodology}

 Theorem \ref{thm:main} has two directions, the ``if'' and ``only if'' parts; we take quite different approaches for their proofs.
 In the ``if'' direction, the key is that we are able to extract the moments from the Bessel generating functions by means of the Dunkl operators.
-While Dunkl operators were introduced in a purely algebraic background and historically play a role in the study of Calogero--Moser--Sutherland quantum many-body system, they have recently found surprising applications in random matrix theory and statistical mechanics, see e.g.~\cite{BCG,X,KX,GXZ,Y}.
+While Dunkl operators were introduced in a purely algebraic background and historically play a role in the study of Calogero--Moser--Sutherland quantum many-body system, they have recently found many applications in random matrix theory and statistical mechanics; see~\cite{BCG,X,KX,GXZ,Y}.

 One new feature in our argument, compared to the previous literature, is that we consider the expansions of logarithms of Bessel generating functions in the basis of power sum symmetric polynomials instead of monomial symmetric polynomials.
-While the coefficients for the latter basis can be more easily extracted by taking partial derivatives, hence seeming like a more natural choice, their asymptotics do not give the right characterization of the LLN.
+While the coefficients for the latter basis can be more easily extracted by taking partial derivatives, hence appearing like a more natural choice, their asymptotics do not give the right characterization of the LLN.

-In the ``only if'' direction, while it seems doable to reverse the arguments developed in the Dunkl actions, we took a different tool from algebraic combinatorics, which greatly simplifies the proof.
-This is a new topological expansion, discovered by Chapuy--Dolega~\cite{CD}, of the $\theta$-generalized tau-function in terms of a class of combinatorial objects called \emph{constellations}, which are certain maps on closed orientable and non-orientable surfaces.
-We take a specialization of this formula and identify the tau-function with the multivariate Bessel function; then the topological expansion highlights clearly what the asymptotically relevant terms are.
-It is worth noting that there have been several connections between topological expansions and random matrices; see, e.g.~\cite{BG13,CE06,BoGF}.
-Although topological expansions appeared in very different ways compared to our approach, we believe that there is a deeper structural explanation lying behind its connection with random matrices.
-We hope to investigate such connections in future work.
+In the ``only if'' direction, while it seems doable to reverse the arguments developed in the forward direction, we employed a different tool that greatly simplified the proof.
+This is the new topological expansion, due to Chapuy--Dolega~\cite{CD}, of the $\theta$-generalized tau-function in terms of the combinatorial objects called \emph{constellations}, which are certain maps on closed orientable and non-orientable surfaces.
+We take a specialization of this formula and identify the tau-function with the multivariate Bessel function; then the topological expansion highlights what the asymptotically relevant terms are.
+It is worth noting that there have been other connections between topological expansions and random matrices; see, e.g.~\cite{BG13,CE06,BoGF}.
+Although topological expansions arise in very different ways compared to our approach, there might be a deeper structural explanation lying behind their connection to random matrices; we hope to investigate this in future works.